 A: Until further notice, we are lifting the expectation that dissertation defenses be public and held on campus.

-A: In general, no. All published deadlines still apply.
+For Summer and Fall term graduates, all published deadlines still apply.
 That being said, our goal is to be as supportive as possible.
 If you are having any issues meeting deadlines, please contact the Graduate School at email@example.com.

 Q: Are there resources for professional development that are available online?